Slik Toxik

 Slik Toxik was a Canadian hard rock band formed in 1988 in Toronto.
+They released two albums.

 Biography

-Slik Toxik was formed out of Toronto hard rock band Portrait.
+Slik Toxik was formed out of the Toronto hard rock band Portrait.
 Portrait consisted of original members singer/guitarist Nick Walsh, drummer Kevin Harrison, guitarist Kevin Gale and bassist/ lyricist Dave Mercel.
 Portrait in its final incarnation was made up of Nick Walsh, guitarists Rob Bruce and Kevin Gale, bassist Frank Currell, and drummer Alex Munro.
 Former bassist and long time writing partner Dave Mercel remained as the band's lyricist.

 Pat Howarth soon replaced Currell on bass as the band felt more akin to Howarth due to his musical style and also because he was already a friend from the neighborhood.

-The band was brought to the attention of Drew Masters who was a national music writer and manager for the band Succsexx.
+The band was brought to the attention of Drew Masters, who was a national music writer and manager for the band Succsexx.
 Drew thought that the band should change their name to have more attitude and impact to stand out from the bands that were currently playing on the scene.
-After adopting a new moniker Slik Toxik was then asked to be support act for Succexx.
+After adopting a new moniker Slik Toxik was then asked to be the support act for Succexx.
 It was at one of those gigs at the Siboney Club in Toronto's Kensington Market area that manager John Boyes saw the band performing.
 Shortly after that he courted them to sign a management deal with his brother's company Robert Luhtala Management.

 The band started to demo some material that was to be produced by Bob Potter (Scorpions, Hawkwind, Marianne Faithfull) at Toronto's Comfort Sound and shopped by RLM to major labels.
-It was during these sessions that the band was told that they needed to get a different drummer for the studio that had more practical experience.
+It was during these sessions that the band was told that they needed to get a different drummer for the studio who had more practical experience.
 That's when Neal Busby was brought in for the job.
 The band gave Alex Munro the opportunity to work harder and remain in the band, but being hurt by this situation he opted to resign from the band and Neal was hired full-time.